How to Find Meaning in Life

 The meaning of your life, in particular, can only be found inside of you, not out there.
 Stop allowing yourself to be sold on commercials and billboards.
 You won’t find it there.
 You have to sit quietly and ask your Soul what it wants for you every day.
 Be patient…its answer comes in whispers, urges, and feelings.
 You must tune in to hear it.
 You’ll recognize it when it triggers emotions in you, like when you feel really angry or sad, or both about something going on in the world.
 About something going on with you.

-Maybe you feel sad/regret over abandoning something you once enjoyed when you were younger.
+- sad/regret over abandoning something you once enjoyed when you were younger.

-Maybe you feel angered by the destruction of something you love, forests, rivers, the sea.
+- feel angered by the destruction of something you love, forests, rivers, the sea.

-Maybe you feel an urge to go, run, move and you simply push it away.
+- an urge to go, run, move and you simply push it away.

-Maybe you’ve been pressing yourself into a mold that’s not right for you.
+- like you’ve been pressing yourself into a mold that’s not right for you.

 Creating meaning requires you to do only two simple things: